By Ernst Lamothe Jr.

 Normal conversation is about 60 decibels while a noise from lawn mower is about 90 decibles.

-Brown suggests a few precautions, including wearing earplugs when exposed to loud noises, getting yearly hearing exams, avoiding loud noises and avoiding listening to headphones louder than 60% volume.
+Brown suggests a few precautions, including wearing earplugs when exposed to loud noises, getting a hearing test yearly, avoiding loud noises and avoiding listening to headphones louder than 60% volume.

 2. Most hearing loss happens over time